witwiki/whitepaper/readme.md

 4. Travel expenses (promote Rex at real estate conferences/events)
 5. Marketing

-Campaign #2: Following the release/testing of beta, Rex will raise Campaign #2.
+Token Swap #2: Following the release/testing of beta, Rex will raise Campaign #2.
 Campaign #2 will be a larger round that will fund the continuation of Phase I and begin Phase II of the Rex platform.

 <a name="concerns"></a>
 ### Concerns